 - Create and maintain the corporation's annual budget for each fiscal (financial) year

 - Oversee the annual financial audit of the corporation (if public) and other audits of corporate records and finances.

 The treasurer's position is regarded as the most time-consuming officer role.

 Corporate Board Secretary

-The secretary of the board of directors has overall responsibility to create and maintain corporate records and other important corporate documents.
-Included in this responsibility:
+The secretary of the board of directors has the overall responsibility to create and maintain corporate records and other important corporate documents.
+They may have the responsibility to:

 - Keep records of all policies approved by the board.

-- Maintain a calendar of corporate events, including the date of the annual meeting and budget approval dates.
+- Maintain a calendar of corporate events, such as the date of the annual meeting and budget approval dates.

 - Maintain records of shareholders and the stock record book

 - Keep all records in a safe place and make sure all documents are in good order in case of audits